On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Cohomology ring of toric orbifolds

 \section{Cohomology ring of toric orbifolds}

 The integral equivariant cohomology ring of certain projective toric varieties is given by a ring determined by the fan data.
-This ring is called the ring of \emph{piecewise polynomials}.
-For a smooth fan, it uses the fan's combinatorial data only and coincides with the Stanley-Reisner ring.
+This ring is called the ring of \emph{piecewise polynomials} which we denote by $\mathcal{PP}[\Sigma]$.
+For a smooth fan, it uses the fan's combinatorial data only and coincides with the \emph{Stanley--Reisner ring} $\mathcal{SR}[\Sigma]$ of the fan $\Sigma$.
 In general however, the ring of piecewise polynomials uses all the geometric data in a fan.